celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 - right now I only sign the transaction for my movie.
 - I should be able to provide a comment as well.
 - The state management is not working.
-- when I reload the page, my votes are not saved.
+- when I reload the page, my votes are not saved/ reflected in the FE.
 - Farcaster Frame feature does not work.
 - should all be a Farcaster Frame or TG MiniApp.
 - would make sense to add incentives and gamification.